Homer, Indiana

 Homer (also Goddard or Slabtown) is an unincorporated community in central Walker Township, Rush County, in the U.S. state of Indiana.
 Although Homer is unincorporated, it has a post office, with the ZIP code of 46146.

 History

 Homer was originally called Slabtown, and under the latter name had its start around 1850 when a sawmill was established at that point.

 A post office was established under the name Goddard in 1840 and was discontinued in 1852.
 Another post office with the name Homer ran from 1854 to 2000.

+Beginning in 1967, the village became the site for many workshops for Rush County youth.
+Elementary children through high schoolers attended summer weekend camps in drama, speech, history, woodworking, photography, fitness, and creative writing.
+Hundreds of children in the 1960s and into the 1980s spent part of their summers here.
+The boys slept in shuttered trains cars while the girls camped in a nearby barn and later in the basement of the Homer Federated Church.